-- 3.1.1 Each module is a self-contained block of learning with defined aims, learning outcomes and at least one component of assessment.

-- 3.1.2 A module shall be designated at one of the following levels:
+- 3.1.1 Each module is a self-contained block of learning with defined aims, learning outcomes and at least one component of assessment. - 3.1.2 A module shall be designated at one of the following levels:

-- Level 3 (Foundation level)
+Level 3 (Foundation level)

-- Level 4 (Certificate level)
+Level 4 (Certificate level)

-- Level 5 (Diploma level)
+Level 5 (Diploma level)

-- Level 6 (Degree level)
+Level 6 (Degree level)

-- Level 7 (Postgraduate level)
+Level 7 (Postgraduate level)

 - 3.1.3 The size of a module shall be measured in credits, where 1 credit is equivalent to 10 hours of indicative learning time.
-A module shall also be assigned an ECTS (European Credit Transfer System) credit value based on the equivalence of 1 ECTS credit to 2 University of Salford credits.

-- 3.1.4 A module at levels 3, 4, 5 and 6 shall normally be assigned one of the following credit values:
+A module shall also be assigned an ECTS (European Credit Transfer System) credit value based on the equivalence of 1 ECTS credit to 2 University of Salford credits, with the exception of nursing theory and practice modules which are required to accommodate additional learning time to meet professional body requirements. - 3.1.4 A module at levels 3, 4, 5 and 6 shall normally be assigned one of the following credit values:

-- 20 credits

-- 40 credits

-- 60 credits

-- 3.1.5 A module at level 7 shall normally be assigned one of the following credit values:
+3.1.5 A module at level 7 shall normally be assigned one of the following credit values:

-- 15 credits

-- 30 credits

-- 60 credits

 - 3.1.6 All teaching, revision and assessment shall take place during the designated trimester periods.
 All examinations shall take place at the designated times.

-Teaching, revision and assessment shall be delivered according to the Academic Calendar which is organised around three trimesters of equal length. - 3.1.7 The maximum number of summative assessment components for modules at levels 3, 4, 5 and 6 shall be as follows:
+Teaching, revision and assessment shall be delivered according to the Academic Calendar which is organised around three trimesters of equal length. - 3.1.7 The maximum number of summative assessment components for modules at levels 5 and 6 shall be as follows: